Integrated Leadership Operating System (ILOS)

 What happens between people when the mission is clear, but the team has fallen into habits that no longer serve the work?

-We look at how tension gets handled, what gets said and what gets swallowed, who defers, who dominates, who goes quiet, and how accountability gets clearer or gets fuzzy depending on the moment.
+We look at how tension gets handled, what gets said and what gets swallowed, who defers, who dominates, who goes quiet, and where accountability breaks down.
 We also look at the protective habits that show up between people and how they interact with roles, expectations, and authority.
 From there, we work toward more direct conversations, clearer expectations, and more shared ownership.
-The goal is a team that can tell the truth, repair faster, and move the work forward without you mediating everything.
+The goal is a team that can tell the truth, repair faster, and solve problems without you mediating everything.

 Operational Systems